duriantaco/neutrix/docs/tutorials/shopping-cart.md

 1. Component Setup and Store Connection

-First, we hook up our component to all the store data it needs.
-Spyn will automatically re-render the component when values change.
+First, we hook up our component to all the store data it needs. neutrix will automatically re-render the component when values change.

 ```
 export function CartDrawer() {